LeonardoFerrisi/avatar/README.md

 ______________________________________________________________________________________________________________________________
 # AVATAR

+## An implementation for real-time Brain Computer Interfaces using ROS and Brainflow.

 A package for remotley controlling a robot with your mind.
 No really.

 A project in telepathic teleprescence using Robotics, Brain Computer Interfacing, and regretabbly no input from James Cameron